-Essentially, Google Shopping Ads are rich results.
-They present Google users with a thumbnail image of a product, its title, its price, and in some cases even an aggregate review rating.
+Ever Google something and see featured results at the top of the page with a “Popular Products’ heading?
+Those are Google Shopping Ads, a type of rich search results.
+They present Google users with a thumbnail image of a product, its title, its price, and an aggregate review rating.

 They’re also a great way to boost sales.

-Consider that one out of every five shopping clicks in 2013 was on a Google Shopping Ad.
-That’s a lot of opportunities you could be throwing away if you don’t market to people who shop on Google.
+Considering that 84% of Americans are shopping at any given point in 48 hours and Google is the first place they look, there are a lot of opportunities you could be throwing away if you don’t market to people who shop on Google.

 Google Shopping Ads Are PPC Ads

 The first thing you need to understand about Google Shopping Ads is that they’re ads.
-They’re not part of organic search results.
+They’re not part of organic search results, and the cost money.

-Google Shopping Ads follow a similar pay model as Google AdWords ads.
+Google Shopping Ads follow a similar pay model as any other PPC Google Ad.
 You get charged every time somebody clicks on the ad.

 Google Shopping Ads